DistributedOpenUnifiedGovernmentNetwork/geosite-framework/README.md

 ## Description

-Jekyll framework for building spatially-enabled, data-enabled sites
+Jekyll framework for building spatially-enabled, data-enabled sites.

 ### CyberGIS
-The Humanitarian Information Unit has been developing a sophisticated geographic computing infrastructure referred to as the CyberGIS.
+The [Humanitarian Information Unit](http://hiu-beta.state.gov) has been developing a sophisticated geographic computing infrastructure referred to as the CyberGIS.
 The CyberGIS provides highly available, scalable, reliable, and timely geospatial services capable of supporting multiple concurrent projects.
-The CyberGIS relies on primarily open source projects, such as PostGIS, GeoServer, GDAL, GeoGit, OGR, and OpenLayers.
+The CyberGIS relies on primarily open source projects, such as PostGIS, GeoServer, GDAL, GeoGig, OGR, and OpenLayers.
 The name CyberGIS is dervied from the term geospatial cyberinfrastructure.

 ### ROGUE
 The Rapid Opensource Geospatial User-Driven Enterprise (ROGUE) Joint Capabilities Technology Demonstration (JCTD) is a two-year research & development project developing the technology for distributed geographic data creation and synchronization in a disconnected environement.
 This new technology taken altogether is referred to as GeoSHAPE.
 See [http://geoshape.org](http://geoshape.org) for more information.
 HIU is leveraging the technology developed through ROGUE to build out the CyberGIS into a robust globally distributed infrastruture.